Marcus Semien Player Props: Rangers vs. Dodgers

 Marcus Semien At The Plate

-- In 41.2% of his games this season, Semien has picked up at least one RBI.
-In 13 of those games (13.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- In 40 games this year (40.8%), Semien has picked up an RBI, and in 13 of those games (13.3%) he had more than one.
+He has also driven home three or more of his team's runs in five contests.

+- He has scored in 59.2% of his games this season, with more than one run scored in 13.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.